THINKLab2020/carekit-hyperprotect-lab/README.md

 Please note that while the local setup does _not_ require an IBM Cloud HPVS nor DBaaS instance, a few local

-1. Unlike the 'hpvs*setup.yml' playbook, the local setup already has the correct \_locahost* configurations written within the playbook itself, and does not require any other changes to the inventory file, nor ansible.cfg.
+1. Unlike the 'hpvs_setup.yml' playbook, the local setup already has the correct a predefined host configuration written within the playbook itself, and does not require any modifications.
 Please use the listed command below to run the ansible script.

 - Command: _ansible-playbook local_setup.yml -K_
   - The _-K_ argument is required due to the playbook utilizing the "Become" parameter.
 Enter the local machine password (user profile credentials) when prompted.